tablelandnetwork/rigs/research/eip-draft_token_reputation.md

 }
 ```

-Every contract compliant with this token reputation EIP MusT also use the feature detection functionality of EIP-165 such that calling `function supportsInterface(bytes4 interfaceID) external view returns (bool)` with `interfaceID` of `0x88832242` MUST return `true`.
+Every contract compliant with this token reputation EIP MUST also use the feature detection functionality of EIP-165 such that calling `function supportsInterface(bytes4 interfaceID) external view returns (bool)` with `interfaceID` of `0x88832242` MUST return `true`.
 As EIP-165 and EIP-721 are also required, an example is provided below:

 ```solidity
 function supportsInterface(bytes4 interfaceID) external view returns (bool) {